nightowlcodes/ng-swipe/README.md

-# NgSwipe
+# @ng-swipe/core

-Angular Library for galleries.
+Angular Library for galleries in beta.

 ## Install